-Approximately how much for the mulcher you’re looking at versus approximately how much will you spend on mulch this year?
+Approximately how much for the wood chippers you’re looking at versus approximately how much you will likely spend on mulch this year?

-Lowe’s Home Improvement has a mulch calculator that should help you glean your costs.
+Lowe’s Home Improvement has a mulch calculator that should help you calculate mulch costs.

 For a Garden Soil calculator, visit Gardeners.com.

+When we first started our garden we didn’t know about mulch calculators or free mulch, so we paid for our first few loads.
 For our first load of garden mulch a few years ago, we bought a single axle dump truck load of wood chip mulch.
-That was before we figured out we should call our own tree trimmer to get it for free!
 That load was $93 for approximately 9 yards of mulch, so rounding it at $10 /yd (for simpler calculations), to cover around 2,700 square feet.
-This should last us until next season.

-UPDATE: But it didn’t.
-We’ve since had two more loads of the free mulch delivered.
-SO… if we’d had to pay for mulching each time, that would be close to $300 spent on mulch in our first year of gardening this area.
-Naturally, each year we’re expecting to need increasingly less as we’ll just be adding for maintenance mode rather than full coverage.
+If we’d had to pay for mulch each time, we would’ve spent close to $300 on mulch in our first year of gardening this area.
+Naturally, each year we’re expecting to need less as we’ll just be adding for maintenance mode rather than full coverage.